Ricky Knight Jr.

-Ricky Bevis (born 26 February 2000), better known by his ring name Ricky Knight Jr., is an English professional wrestler.
-He is best known for his work with Revolution Pro Wrestling (RPW), where he was the former Undisputed British Heavyweight Champion.
+Ricky Bevis (born 26 February 2000), better known by his ring name Ricky Knight Jr., is an English professional wrestler, currently working with World Association of Wrestling where he is a current WAW World Heavyweight Championship in his second reign and Revolution Pro Wrestling (RPW), where he is a two-time former Undisputed British Heavyweight Champion and former one-time Undisputed British Tag Team Champion with Roy Knight.

 A third-generation wrestler, he is the son of Roy Knight and the grandson of Ricky Knight.
 Other family members include his uncle Zak Zodiac and his aunt Saraya.
-He has also wrestled for the family promotion World Association of Wrestling, where he is a multi-time champion.
+He has also wrestled for the family promotion World Association of Wrestling, where he is a multi-time champion, being the former and two-time WAW Television Champion.